bcorrigall/3005-FinalProject/README.md

 # auspex_scan
- The Auspex Scan website backend, for fitness and working out
+ The Dojo DB website backend, for fitness and working out